Air Macau

 Air Macau is the flag carrier of Macau.
-It operates services to 24 destinations in mainland China, Indonesia, Japan, Singapore, South Korea, Taiwan, Thailand and Vietnam, from the airline's home base at Macau International Airport.
+It operates services to destinations in mainland China, Indonesia, Japan, Malaysia, the Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam from the airline's home base at Macau International Airport.
 In 2014, Air Macau carried 2.12 million passengers with an average load factor of 68.20% and carried 15,900 tonnes of cargo and mail.

 History

 The airline was established on 13 September 1994, and began commercial operations on 9 November 1995, with a flight from Macau to Beijing and Shanghai.
 Prior to 1995, there was no air service to Macau since 1962 other than the helicopter service.
 Seaplane service had been provided by Macau Air Transport Company from 1948 to 1961.
 One-aircraft service between Beijing, Shanghai and Taipei began on 8 December 1995.
 The first pure-freighter service was launched on 7 October 2002, between Taipei and Shenzhen via Macau.

 In 1999, the airline had 1.1 million passengers each year, with 80% of them originating from two cities in Taiwan: Kaohsiung and Taipei.

 In 2006, Air Macau was owned by China National Aviation Holding (51%), TAP Air Portugal (20%), STDM (14%), EVA Air (5%), the government of Macau (5%) and Macau investors (5%).
 It employs 1,245 staff (at March 2016).
 In 2009, two companies controlled by Edmund Ho, the Chief Executive of Macau sold a combined 1.25% stake to Air China for a sum undisclosed by the parties.
 In 2010, TAP sold its share to Air China.